web-infra-dev/rsbuild/packages/document/docs/en/config/performance/bundleAnalyze.md

 Used to enable the [webpack-bundle-analyzer](https://github.com/webpack-contrib/webpack-bundle-analyzer) plugin to analyze the size of the output.

-By default, Builder does not enable `webpack-bundle-analyzer`.
+By default, Rsbuild does not enable `webpack-bundle-analyzer`.
 When this feature is enabled, the default configuration is as follows:

 ```js
 const defaultConfig = {